UAB-IT/linear/docs-src/principals/color.md

 ## Secondary

 This color is typically used to provide depth, it has no defined meaning and so can be used anywhere to provide color.
 The base of this color is **Dragon's Lair Green** from the UAB brand toolkit.
-This color is refered to as its old name **Dark Green** in the code.
+This color is referred to as its old name **Dark Green** in the code.

 <div style="display: flex; flex-wrap: wrap;">
   <div style="margin: 10px;">